alevalve/gaussmart/README.md

 # GauSSmart: Semantic-Guided Gaussian Splatting for 3D Reconstruction

 This repo contains the official implementation for the paper "GauSSmart: Semantic-Guided Gaussian Splatting for 3D Reconstruction".
 Our work enhances 2D Gaussian Splatting by integrating 2D segmentation masks for each object in the scene.
-By leveraging segmentation information, we guide the Gaussian splat generation process to improve coverage in underrepresented regions, leading to more accurate scene and mesh reconstructions.
+By leveraging segmentation information, we guide the Gaussian splat generation process to improve coverage in underrepresented regions, leading to accurate scene and mesh reconstructions.

 ![Teaser_pdf_pages-to-jpg-0001](https://github.com/user-attachments/assets/8a14f70c-7133-4f55-9d5d-1979bff232dc)